 - Walk while carrying the two implements.
 Keep your core braced and shoulders pulled back

 These 13 compound exercises are literally all you need to make up an amazing program for both strength and size.
 Whether or not if you want to build muscle, build strength, or improve body composition, you can meet all your fitness goals with these movements.
 Do take note though; some of these movements require a learning curve so a personal trainer would probably be a good idea.
 Or, there is a lot of good information on this site or on Youtube.
 Just remember to go slow and you’ll meet your goals.

 What are the big 5 compound exercises?

-If you can only pick 5 compound exercise, you want to choose exercises which hit every muscle in as many different ways as possible.
+If you can only pick 5 compound exercises, you want to choose exercises that hit every muscle in as many different ways as possible.
 Therefore, I would choose

 You can use these 5 movements and create a variety of effective programs for weight loss, strength building, or muscle building.
 All the major muscles will be hit along with your core and many smaller muscle groups.

 How do you do compound exercises at home?